 S – Sad When you have sex, do you feel depressed afterwards?

 Often times sex addicts find themselves “living a double life” — they are trapped by a complicated web of secrets and lies they have told in order to maintain their sexual activities.

 At Foundation Therapy Services we provide a range of services to deal with the challenges of sex and porn addiction, possible related trauma, and/or sexual abuse.

+Sex and porn addiction recovery require specific interventions in either individual or group counselling sessions with the development of a treatment plan that assist the addict in altering long standing destructive patterns and engage positive sexual health.
 Individual counselling is encouraged to identify and understand underlying issues resulting from past trauma or sexual abuse.
 The goal is to assist clients in healing from the painful effects of sexual abuse and gain greater fulfillment in life.